 Prior to digitizing your film we perform minor repairs, add leader, and splice the film as necessary.
 We then carefully clean your film with anti-static solvent and visually inspect it for dust and lint.
 Multiple small reels are consolidated into larger reels for ease of transferring and storage.

 Our process uses an aerial capture method and a 3CCD camera.
 This combination produces extremely high quality, flicker-free video with uniform light distribution and perfect focus.
-It has the following distinct advantages: Frame-by-frame process (instead of real-time): film frames are digitized one by one, then reassembled into a digital video file that operates at the correct frame rate without any frame blending or interference.

 New!
 We offer HD film transfer services, producing high definition movies (1080p) at low prices.